humanbydefinition/code.textmode.art/docs/events.md

 ## Mouse events

 Mouse interaction in `textmode.js` is handled through a grid-based coordinate system.
-Mouse positions are automatically converted from pixel coordinates to grid cell coordinates.
+Mouse positions are automatically converted from pixel coordinates to grid cell coordinates with a top-left origin `(0, 0)`.
+When drawing, you'll typically convert these to center-based coordinates for use with `translate()`.

 ### Mouse position